zvernx/FRM/README.md

 # FRM

-This is a small project aiming to recreate models mentions in FRM level 1
+This is a small project aiming to recreate models mentioned in FRM level 1